upasana-sahu/SQL-Murder-Mystery-IDC/README.md

 ## 🧾 Conclusion / Explanation

-Using SQL joins, filtering, and CTEs, I narrowed down the suspect pool based on:
+Using SQL joins, filtering, and CTEs, I narrowed down the suspect based on:

 ✔ presence at the CEO’s Office
 ✔ suspicious phone calls
 ✔ a false alibi
 ✔ proximity to the evidence

 - Keycard logs show someone entered the CEO’s office shortly before the murder.